d2l-ai/d8/image_classification/dataset.md

                 if fnmatch.fnmatch(str(file_path.parent.parent), folder):
                     return file_path.parent.name
             return None
-        return cls.from_label_func(datapath, label_func)
+        return cls.from_label_func(data_path, label_func)

     @classmethod
-    def from_label_func(cls, datapath: str,
+    def from_label_func(cls, data_path: str,
                         label_func: Callable[[pathlib.Path], str]) -> 'Dataset':
         """Create a dataset from a function that maps a image path to its class name.

-        :param datapath: Either a URL or a local path.
+        :param data_path: Either a URL or a local path.
 For the former, data will be downloaded automatically.
         :param label_func: A function takes an image path (an instance :class:`pathlib.Path`) to return a string class name or a None to skip this image.
         :return: The created dataset.
-        :param datapath:
+        :param data_path:
         """
         def get_df(reader):
             entries = []